leuka-art/Building-up-to-a-transformer/README.md

 Logistic Regression:

 I implemented multiclass logistic regression from first principles using numpy.
+Logistic regression builds on top of linear models by using softmax as well as an example of a model with no closed form solution, hence the use of gradient descent.

 The objective was to understand how multiclass classification works mathematically by implementing each component manually, including the forward pass, softmax activation, cross-entropy loss and gradient descent optimisation.